jmcuneo/cs4241-guides/using.mongodb.md

 Note that the value returned from this includes a unique ID we can use to reference the newly added object in the database.
 We'll use that to remove an object below.

 ### Add a route to remove a todo
-All documents get a unique id, we'll use that as the key to remove a particular document.
+All documents get a unique id, and we'll use that as the key to remove a particular document.
 However, we need to wrap the id value using the `mongodb.ObjectID()` function in order to correctly find it.
 We can also use [query operators](https://docs.mongodb.com/manual/reference/operator/query/#query-selectors) to find particular documents for removal that match specified conditions.

 ```js
 // assumes req.body takes form { _id:5d91fb30f3f81b282d7be0dd } etc.